Monday - Friday (8:30 am to 5:00 pm)

 By mail:

-The statewide voter registration application form is available for download here (in English/ en Español) or available at any local library.
+The statewide voter registration application form is available for download here in English and Spanish.

 Mon - Fri (8:30 AM to 5:00 PM)